 2. Leadership is Language: The Hidden Power of What to Say – and What You Don’t by L. David Marquet

 Communication between leaders and their teams has long changed projectile with the recent infiltration of various communication technologies into the workplace.
-It is also essential to understand that the effectiveness of communication, in whatever form, is dependent on the empathy, listening skills, and emotional intelligence of the leader in dealing with the rest of the team.
+However, it is also essential to understand that the effectiveness of communication, in whatever form, depends on the leader’s empathy, listening skills, and emotional intelligence in dealing with the rest of the team.

 With more employees worldwide working remotely, communication effectiveness has seen a low fluctuation in recent times.
 In his book, Leadership is Language: The Hidden Power of What You Say, Military veteran L. David Marquet drives home the importance of effective communication and how the proper use of language as an essential communicative tool can have a far-reaching effect.
 Marquet strongly suggests: “taking responsibility for how our actions and words affect the lives of others.”
 He also highlights what he calls the ‘six plays’ that can be utilized in taking the morale, trust, and performance of a team to turbo levels.